-Current events and services are found on the CSS Facebook Page at www.facebook.com/CSSatUAC/
+Current events and services are found on the CSS Facebook Page "CSSatUAC"

 TESTING CENTERS

 Testing Centers are available on each UA Cossatot campus to provide Accuplacer testing, course testing, and even proctored exams.
 Each campus has different schedules, so view the website or contact the campus specific center when making exam plans.